Modeling dependencies

-In addition to hierarchy as the strongest linkage of items, Allegra can relate any items across workspaces with freely definable linking types.
+Besides hierarchical structuring as the strongest way to link items, Allegra can also relate arbitrary items to one another across workspaces using freely definable link types.

-A hierarchical structure is suitable where higher-level items contain lower-level ones.
-This inevitably leads to tree structures, meaning a lower-level item can always relate to only one higher-level item.
-Examples of such structures are arrangements of features, epics, and user stories.
-If you want to relate items outside of such tree structures, Allegra offers the “linking” of items with freely definable linking types.
-For example, you can model:
+A hierarchical structure is a good fit wherever higher-level items contain lower-level ones.
+This necessarily leads to tree structures and means that a lower-level item can only ever be related to a single higher-level one.
+Examples of such structures include arrangements of features, epics, and user stories.
+If you also want to relate items to one another outside such tree structures, Allegra offers the “linking” of items with freely definable link types.
+With this you can model, for example:

 • Relationships between requirements and tests